 Traveling with toddlers means escaping your (and their) comfort zone, so do what you can to make your home away from home as safe as possible.

-Maybe you’re fortunate to have an adventurous eater, and your toddler eats what you eat.
-Or you’re like the rest of us, which means you may have to pack more food to keep your picky eater happy.
+Maybe you’re fortunate to have an adventurous eater, and your toddler gladly eats dishes from around the globe.
+Or you’re like the rest of us, which means you have to pack more food to keep your picky eater happy.

-Traveling with toddlers on the high seas or in a beachfront rental high rise can require a few extra items.
-But it’s a small price to pay for fun in the sun with your favorite people
+Traveling with toddlers on the high seas or in a beachfront rental can require a few extra items.
+But it’s a small price to pay for fun in the sun with your favorite people.